anon-aadhaar/anon-aadhaar-documentation/docs/how-does-it-work.md

 ### Introduction

 Anon Aadhaar is a zero-knowledge protocol designed to enable Aadhaar citizens to prove their possession of an Aadhaar document issued and signed by the government.
-This process ensures anonymity by utilizing the [Aadhaar secure QR code](https://uidai.gov.in/en/ecosystem/authentication-devices-documents/qr-code-reader.html), presents on e-Aadhaar ans Aadhaar print-letter, preserving the confidentiality of the Aadhaar number.
+This process ensures anonymity by utilizing the [Aadhaar secure QR code](https://uidai.gov.in/en/ecosystem/authentication-devices-documents/qr-code-reader.html), presents on e-Aadhaar and Aadhaar print-letter, preserving the confidentiality of the Aadhaar number.

 ### Workflow